George Houston (painter): Life and death

+In his works, Houston took inspiration from the landscapes of Ayrshire and the Mull of Kintyre.

 Notable works

 An Ayrshire Landscape was purchased by Glasgow Corporation in 1904 and remains in the Glasgow Museums collection.
 Houston was a friend of the writer Neil Munro and illustrated Munro's book Ayrshire Idylls (A&C Black, 1912).
 Munro also provided commentary on Burns' Country, a series of 12 etchings made by Houston published in 1915.
 These etchings are now in the possession of the North Ayrshire Council Museums Service.

 Family

 Houston married Anne Kerr Crawford in 1889 and the couple had ten children together.